byron-hawkins/org.hawkinssoftware.azia-ui/azia-ui/README.md

 1. Every instance of [AbstractComponent] and [AbstractComposite] must be constructed using a [ComponentAssembly] within the execution context of an [InstantiationTask] member class.
-    * This process is under substantial revision
+    * This process is under substantial revision (it's a mess)
-1. Implementations of [InstancePainter] are assigned to composites by the [PainterRegistry] using the current [PainterFactory]
+1. Implementations of [InstancePainter] are constructed by the [PainterRegistry] using the installed [PainterFactory]
     * In <code>paint([Canvas])</code> methods, all changes pushed to the canvas will be automatically popped on method exit
        + Manual pop is available for complex painting